-Step away from fluorescent lights, for obvious reasons.
-It's not just you; no one, and we mean no one, looks good in it.
-Cool, fluorescent white light is unforgiving and overly bright and is perhaps the furthest from natural light.
-This may cause you to overdo it with the foundation, bronzer, or blush in order to compensate for the lack of color on your face.
+Cool, fluorescent white light can be unforgiving and overly bright and is perhaps the furthest from natural light.
+This may cause you to overdo it with foundation, bronzer, or blush to compensate for the lack of color on your face.